natgo/wt-wiki-scraper/wikitext-transpiled/ground/Comet%20I.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 Fighting a tank of the same weight classification is relatively easy, but difficult against the more armoured [[Panther A]] and [[T-34-85|T-34]] tanks.
 Until the APDS shot has been unlocked, more decisive shots will have to be made to take care of these tanks, the Mk.6 and Mk.8 shot are the preferred ammunition to use.
+In mid and long range, the APDS shell will struggle to penetrate Panther upper front armour on the hull.
 The Panthers should be targeted on the gun mantlet in the front and should be aimed at the gunner to immobilize their firepower and cause crew damage.
 The T-34-85 is a bit of a hit-or-miss due to the more heavy sloping nature of the armour and the turret.
 Penetrating through the front hull armour when it is facing directly at you is the best course of action against the T-34-85.
 Heavy tanks get even more tricky, but easier once the APDS round is unlocked for use.
 A [[Tiger H1|Tiger I]] is admittedly an easy tank to deal with due to the vertical slope of the armour.
 Problems arise with the [[IS-2]] tanks that may show up, due to their heavy armour and their tendency to absolutely wreck vehicles with their 122 mm gun.
 Distance is not your friend against this tank, the closer the better for your gun to penetrate the weak spots on its frontal armour.
 A tough situation, but a survivable one.

 For every Comet player that does not have the APDS shells, do not engage in long distance gun fights.
 You are almost certainly going to lose.
 So use it first as its intention is, a cruiser tank.
 Cap point and retreat.
 If you find yourself in a sticky situation, get as close to the enemy as possible and fire at its side.
 Conduct the battle in this manner until the APDS is unlocked